Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 But Lewis had got to know Guvnurag color-language pretty well over the years, and though Vedreg had suffused his chromatophores with a forced purple *happy-for-you,* he’d failed to keep it consistently bright, and it constantly gave way to flickers of green sorrow, turquoise loss and profound blue sadness.
 A human would have been weeping stoically.

-"It has been...a long journey together," he managed.
+"It has been... a long journey together," he managed.
 They were hovering at the edge of the going-away party, near one of the station’s huge windows with its spectacular view of Durin.
 There were banners, a cake big enough to fill a pickup’s bed, and everyone was wearing a pointy paper hat.

 On Vedreg, it looked like the little glitzy bedazzler on the end of a cocktail stick, right at the top of a haystack.